ismetsari/flask-application/README.md

 minikube start --driver=docker
 ```

-7. Jenkins uses user jenkins when it runs pipelines.
-Since then we need to have proper kubeconfig configuration and certificates for user.
-If you already have them for jenkins user you can skip this step.
-There are two ways to achive this.
+7. Jenkins runs pipelines using the jenkins user.
+To ensure proper Kubernetes access, the jenkins user must have a correctly configured kubeconfig and certificates. **If these are already set up, you can skip this step.** If not there are two ways to achieve this:

+**IMPORTANT NOTE:** 7.1 is a more robust approach, but it requires some UI configurations.
+To simplify the project setup for you, I used version 7.2, as it only requires a simple copy-paste.

 7.1 Storing kubeconfig file as Jenkins credentials (This is the more robust way)
 ```bash